filetrust/Glasswall-Security-Policies/policies/Policy27.md

 2) Each file is in a password protected zip file.
 3) Once the need for the file has passed it is deleted.

+Malicious data until identified should be only handled in a containarised or isolated environment.

 The above policies are designed to reduce the chance of an accidential detonation of malware within the company&#39;s infrastructure.

 #### 4.2 Customer Data

 Data from customers should only be retained by the engineering teams for as long has been agreed with that customer.
 Such data may be retained by other parts of the business separately in line with other retention policies, e.g. in support databases.
-Customer data files should be stored in a separate area to other test data.
+Customer data files should be anonymised where required and stored in a separate area to other test data.

-Any confidential customer supplied test data must be password pretected.
+Any confidential customer supplied test data must be password protected.

 #### 4.3 Files Acquired from External Sources.